mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 $ git rebase upstream/master
 {% endhighlight %}

 If you just want the changes, but don't necessarily need the change history, merge is another option.
-Not recommended though.
+I would not recommend this as it could cause more pain later.

 {% highlight bash %}
 $ git merge upstream/master